artefactual/archivematica-docs/user-manual/access/access.rst

 Access systems
 --------------

 If you have chosen to generate a DIP (dissemination information package) at the Normalize micro-service, you can upload it to one of several content management tools (listed below).

 The DIP includes the access copies made through either Archivematica's normalization rules or a manual normalization process, as well as thumbnails, and a DIP METS file.
+Thumbnails are optional, and can be configured in the :ref:`processing configuration <dashboard-processing>`.

 A content management tool called `AtoM <https://www.accesstomemory.org>`_ is Archivematica's default access system.
 AtoM supports standards-compliant